Dr. Shirley's History Pages

 - AD 533

-- Justinian's general Belisarius defeats the Vandals, and makes North Africa a province of the Byzantine Empire
+- Justinian's general Belisarius defeated the Vandals, and made North Africa a province of the Byzantine Empire

 - AD 537